antirez/freakwan/README.md

 # FreakWAN

-FreakWAN is an effort to create a LoRa-based open WAN network over LoRa.
+FreakWAN is an effort to create a LoRa-based open WAN network, completely independent from Internet and the cellular phones networks.
 The network built with FreakWAN has two main goals:

-1. To provide both a plaintext and an encrypted distributed chat system.
+1. To provide both a plaintext and an encrypted distributed chat system, that can be used by technology amateurs, or in places where internet is not available and during disasters.
-2. As a side effect of the first goal, to create a robust protocol over LoRa to support other applications, like sensors data collection, home autmation applications and so forth.
+2. As a side effect of the first goal, to create a robust protocol over LoRa to support other applications, like sensors data collection, home automation applications, not having the usual range limitations of OOK/FSK communcation, and so forth.

 Our goal is to cover parts of the Sicily with such a network.
-However the code will be freely available to anyone wanting to build their own LoRa WANs on top of this software.
+The code will be freely available to anyone wanting to build their own LoRa WANs on top of this software.
 The main features of our implementation and protocol are the following:

 * A distributed network based on LoRa and broadcast routing.
 * Basic chat features, ability to send medias (like small images).
-* Different channels (including one-to-one chats) using encryption.
+* Different group chat or data channels (including one-to-one chats) using encryption to separate them.
-* Configurable number of relay retransmissions with random delays.
+* Configurable number of retransmissions with random delays.
 * First-hop acknowledges of messages sent.
 * Symmetric encryption with AES in CBC mode, with support for integrity detection and multiple concurrent keys: each group of clients knowing a given key is part of a virtual group.
-The network is collaborative for encrpyted messages: even nodes that are not able to decrypt a given message can broadcast it, since the encrypted part is not vital to perform relaying of messages.
+The network is collaborative for encrypted messages: even nodes that are not able to decrypt a given message can broadcast it, since the encrypted part is not vital to perform relaying of messages.
 * Sensing of nearby nodes, via `HELLO` messages (advertising).
 * Bandwidth usage mitigation features.
 * Duty cycle tracking.